-6.1 The Council has only been able to maintain and increase service activity and support to the local community in recent years through use of the income generated from investments in group companies and strategic commercial income.
-Without this
+- 6.1 The Council has only been able to maintain and increase service activity and support to the local community in recent years through use of the income generated from investments in group companies and strategic commercial income.
+Without this income services would have had to be reduced at a time when they are most needed as other support for the vulnerable in Blackpool is under severe pressure. - 6.2 Income has also supported the Council's long-term redevelopment of Blackpool Town Centre, achieving a better offer for local people, attracting businesses and employers to the Borough and contributing towards housing needs.
+This is a long-term vision and the development continues with further town centre improvements such as the Conference Centre and the Tramway link helping make Blackpool a town with a sustainable future.

-- income services would have had to be reduced at a time when they are most needed as other support for the vulnerable in Blackpool is under severe pressure. - 6.2 Income has also supported the Council's long-term redevelopment of Blackpool Town Centre, achieving a better offer for local people, attracting businesses and employers to the Borough and contributing towards housing needs.
-This is a long-term vision and the development continues with further town centre improvements such as the Holiday Inn Hotel and the Tramway link helping make Blackpool a town with a sustainable future. - 6.3 The contribution made on profit-generating investment activity helps maintain this level of regeneration whilst achieving a balanced revenue budget.
+6.3 The contribution made on profit-generating investment activity helps maintain this level of regeneration whilst achieving a balanced revenue budget.
 The table below shows the proportion of income derived from investments as a percentage of the Council's net service expenditure.
-The revenue consequences of capital investment will be monitored throughout the year.
+The revenue consequences of covid will be monitored throughout the year.

-2023/24 2024/25 2025/26 2026/27
+2022/23 2023/24 2024/25 2025/26

 Forecast Budgeted Budgeted Budgeted

 £'000 £'000 £'000 £'000

-Net Service Expenditure 176,276 192,762 188,098 190,039
+Net Service Expenditure 160,276 176,218 176,218 176,218

-Treasury Management 845 150 150 150
+Treasury Management 517 150 150 150

 Investment Income

 Commercial Rental

-Income 6,500 7,000 7,200 7,500
+Income 6,102 5,402 5,794 6,170

 Proportionality of

-investments 3.68% 3.74% 3.83% 3.95%
+investments 4.13% 3.15% 3.37% 3.59%